Emergency Department Quality Framework

 The risk of developing VTE increases tenfold in patients admitted to hospital versus non-hospitalised persons, with contributing factors being general ill health, malignancy, reduced mobility and poor fluid intake, as well as surgical procedures, particularly orthopaedic and other high-risk surgeries.

 The NZOA recommendation does not cover one particular set of guidelines as internationally there are several.
-Select the links below for guidelines from:
+Select the links below for guidelines which are all acceptable:

 - Australia and New Zealand Working Party on the Management and Prevention of Venous Thromboembolism

 - NZ VTE Prevention Programme National Policy Framework

 If there is one action the NZOA requires it is that you do not do nothing, i.e. you should do something but what it is is up to you.
 But you MUST clearly document what you are doing and why you are doing it and refer to the set of guidelines you are using.